What's Universal Credit?

 The Department of Work and Pensions (DWP) will send you a ‘to do’ on your Universal Credit account in April and this is where you let them know the new rent charge.
 If you move and the rent changes, you’ll need to report your change in circumstances.

 We have a team ready to help you make a claim or work out which benefits you're entitled to.
 We can also help you with any money worries.
-Please get in touch and ask to speak to tenancy support.
+Please get in touch and ask to speak to our Money Advice and Benefits team.

 - We’ve been made aware by the Department of Work and Pensions of a fake Universal Credit app and fake Universal Credit texts that have been sent to some customers